Death toll climbs after Northeast lashed by remnants of Hurricane Ida

 “We experienced a historic storm here all the way across the commonwealth,” Mr. Wolf said.

 In Rockville, Maryland, water had almost reached the ceilings of basements Wednesday when crews arrived at an apartment complex.
-A 19-year-old was found dead, another person was missing (later found) and about 200 people from 60 apartments near Rock Creek were displaced, Montgomery County Fire Chief Scott Goldstein said.
+A 19-year-old was found dead, another person was missing and about 200 people from 60 apartments near Rock Creek were displaced, Montgomery County Fire Chief Scott Goldstein said.

 “In many years, I have not seen circumstances like this,” Chief Goldstein said.

-A tornado was reported to have touched down near Annapolis along the Chesapeake Bay in Maryland.
+A tornado was thought to have touched down near Annapolis along the Chesapeake Bay in Maryland.

 “We are thankful that there were no fatalities and no reported injuries.
 The fact remains we have a lot of work ahead of us,” Annapolis Mayor Gavin Buckley said.